Robotik-Lessing-Gymnasium-Neu-Ulm/website/content/posts/worldopen2023.en.md

 ---

 The world open has come to an end and thus this season of robpocup junior.
-This year our students visited the beatifull city Bordeaux in the heart of France.
+This year our students visited the beautiful city Bordeaux, France.
 After staying in Lyon and exploring Bordeaux for one day, the robocup started.
-After many exciting games, technical challanges and interviews following final score was certain after those five days:
+After many exciting games, technical challenges and interviews following final score was certain after those five days:
  - Team Faabs (Soccer Open) &rarr; World Champion 🥇
  - Team Faabs (Soccer Open) &rarr; Winner of the "Outstanding Design Award" 🎖️